 What Are Story Elements?

 Developing a solid understanding of the elements of a story is essential for our students to follow and fully comprehend the stories they read.
-However, before students can understand how these elements contribute to the overall meaning and effect of a story, they must first be able to identify the component parts confidently.
+However, before students can understand how these elements contribute to a story’s overall meaning and effect, they must first be able to identify the component parts confidently.

-So, what are these elements then?
+So, what are the elements of a story, then?
 For the purpose of teaching our students, we can usefully divide these elements into two groups.

 The first group comprises the basic components of a story and is generally taught to elementary and middle school students, while the second group consists of more complex elements taught to more advanced students.

 Though the elements identified below provide a comprehensive overview, they are not an exhaustive analysis of every possible element of a story.